joseph-tan-dev/joseph-tan-dev.github.io/_posts/blog/2020-09-25-Solid-Principles-Checklist.md

 - Base class shouldn't be generalized
 - A class shouldn't have any methods it doesn't use
-- Multiple interfaces, modules in ruby, are better than one
+- Multiple interfaces, modules in Python, are better than one

 ### Dependency Inversion Principle